stelcodes/nuzzle/README.md

 ### Adding Keys to Page Entries
 Nuzzle adds these keys to every page map:
 - `:nuzzle/url`: the path of the page from the website's root without the `index.html` part (ex `"/blog-posts/learning-clojure/"`).
-- `:nuzzle/render-content`: A function that renders the page's associated content file if `:content` key is present, otherwise returns `nil`.
+- `:nuzzle/render-content`: A function that renders the page's associated content file if `:nuzzle/content` key is present, otherwise returns `nil`.
 - `:get-config`: A function that allows you to freely reach into your site data from inside of your page rendering function.

 ### Adding Keys to Option Entries